 - Organization: Collection of group-owned repositories.

-- Pull Request: Comparison of edits to see if team wants to accept changes.
+- Pull Request: Comparison of edits to see if the team wants to accept changes.

 - Push: Move changes branch-to-branch.
 When you type